English name: Sunbeam Snake (aka: “Iridescent Earth Snake”)

 Yellow-bellied Water Snake is not nearly as iridescent, has a broad head as opposed to a narrow wedge-shaped head, and is yellow-to-cream on the bottom.

-Rainbow Water Snake has light and dark lines running down its body rather than iridescent scales and has a longer, skinnier tail.
+Rainbow Water Snake has light and dark lines running down its body and has a longer, skinnier tail.

 Habitat: Open areas such as forest clearings, scrubland, marshes, rice paddies, parks, and gardens.
 Hides in rodent burrows, decaying vegetation and compost heaps during the day.
 Only comes out from under cover on overcast or rainy days and at night.